 Citarum River Basin in Indonesia is the main source of water supply for the capital city (Jakarta) and the fourth biggest city of Indonesia (Bandung).
 The Basin is also used for crop irrigation and industries on the north Java plain, and for communities within the basin.
 However, Citarum River is known as the most polluted river in Asia.
-The cause of pollution is, in addition to industrial wastes both solid and liquid, indiscriminate disposal of trash and uncontrolled disposal of sewage effluent and landfill leachate to the river, using it as an open sewer (Figure 21).
-The Asian Development Bank (ADB), involved in a number of strategic project activities to improve the quality and performance of Citrarum River Basin, has recently initiated a project using Vetiver to improve the water quality of Citarum river.
+The cause of pollution is, in addition to industrial wastes both solid and liquid, indiscriminate disposal of trash and uncontrolled disposal of sewage effluent and landfill leachate to the river, using it as an open sewer (Figure 25).
+The Asian Development Bank (ADB), involved in a number of strategic project activities to improve the quality and performance of Citarum River Basin, has recently initiated a project using Vetiver to improve the water quality of Citarum River.

-Figure 21.
-Citarum river is in crisis, choked by the domestic waste of nine million people and thick with the cast-off from hundreds of factories.
+Figure 25.
+Citarum River is in crisis, choked by the domestic waste of nine million people and thick with the cast-off from hundreds of factories.

-The strategy for pollution control of the Citarum river using Vetiver has consisted of two parts, which were implemented simultaneously:
+The strategy for pollution control of the Citarum River using Vetiver has consisted of two parts, which were implemented simultaneously:

-1. Planting vetiver on the river banks and irrigated with polluted river water (Figure 22).
+1. Planting Vetiver on the river banks and irrigated with polluted river water (Figure 26).

-Figure 22.
-Vetiver growth at 6 (left) and 12 (right) months after cultivation.
+Figure 26.
+Vetiver growth at 6 (left) and 12 months after cultivation (right)

-2. Treatment of sewage effluent from communal latrine (Figure 23 & 24).
+2. Treatment of sewage effluent from communal latrine (Figure 27 and 28).

-Figure 23.
+Figure 27.
 Vetiver planting to dispose of sewage effluent discharged from the communal latrine.

-Figure 24.
-Vetiver growth at 2 (left) and 6 (right) months after planting.
+Figure 28.
+Vetiver growth at 2 (left) and 6 months after planting. (right)

-Due to the continuous discharge of pollutants from industries along the river, the quantitative assessment of the river water cannot be made, but the qualitative observation to date indicated that the water quality has been improved, such as the infestation of blue-green algae has been substantially reduced and fish has returned to some sections of the river (Truong and Booth, 2010).
+Due to the continuous discharge of pollutants from industries along the river, the quantitative assessment of the river water cannot be made, but the qualitative observation to date indicated that the water quality has been improved, such as the infestation of bluegreen algae has been substantially reduced and fish has returned to some sections of the river (Truong and Booth, 2010).